tushardev21/Retail-Business-Data-Analysis-Using-Python/README.md

 * Revenue by region
 * Monthly revenue
 * Revenue by customer
-* Top 3 and bottom 3 product categories
 * Top 5 customers by revenue

 ## 📈 Data Visualization